Discipline: Dance, Interdisciplinary, Storytelling, Theatre

 I have known Angela professionally for 18 years, both as an artistic colleague/performer and as an artist-educator as she worked with Learning Through the Arts when I was the Regional Manager for BC's programs.
 Angela is gifted in many ways and expresses herself delightfully using many art forms.
 She is a visual artist, dancer, writer, storyteller, actor, singer/songwriter and puppeteer.
 It is rare to find an artist who is so dynamically successful in such diverse artistic languages.
 She understands the BC curriculum and her programs facilitate the retention of knowledge by bringing aspects of curriculum to life for kinesthetic, visual, linguistic and auditory learners.
 Her lesson plans feature collaborative and individual elements and are highly engaging and motivational.
 She also communicates clearly and well in advance with teacher partners, is punctual and well prepared.
 Lori Sherritt-Fleming, Producer and Author

 Make a short play or scene based on original stories created by the class with various improve games.
 We use acting techniques as well as mime, pantomime and dance.
 The class makes their own simple masks and/or props.
 We build confidence, cooperation, communication, enhance creativity and self expression, improve fine and gross motor skills and writing ability.

 Observe changes that occur in your school and your community throughout the year.
-Represent these changes with drawings using lines, shapes, color and textures keeping in mind cardinal directions, symbols and patterns.
+Represent these changes with drawings using lines, shapes, colour and textures keeping in mind cardinal directions, symbols and patterns.
 The drawings are used as inspiration to find ways to make soundscapes and movement to build an interdisciplinary piece.
-This program builds skills in communication, self expression, movement, coordination, music (melody, rhythm and tempo) and math (mapping, patterns, directions, and shapes).
-Weather permitting, these sessions could be done outside in a garden, at a park, or on a beach.
+This program builds skills in communication, self-expression, movement, coordination, music (melody, rhythm and tempo) and math (mapping, patterns, directions and shapes).
+Weather permitting, these sessions could be done outside in a garden, at a park or on a beach.